If you want to learn SEO, you can put it all together from blog posts and videos or take a take SEO Course. But what about one SEO Certification?

 But that’s not the only reason SEO Certifications are probably not worth it for most people.
 Here are a few more:

 SEO Certifications do not guarantee a good SEO education

 Get one SEO Certificate does not necessarily mean that you have learned something useful.
-On the same subject : How to Write an Irresistible Headline in 3 Easy Steps.
+Read also : What Is It, How to Do It.
 It just means that you’ve learned something.
 So don’t let the charm of a certificate tarnish you while studying SEO.
 If the curriculum doesn’t look helpful, don’t bother with it.

 SEO Certifications only teach you theory, not practical skills

 If you want to become one SEO Expert, my advice is to start building a website ASAP after learning the basics of SEO.
 That’s because you can only get this far if you know the theory.
 If you get your hands dirty trying to rank a website, you will learn more than one SEO Certification.

 See the length of the Google Digital Marketing Certification above: There are 14 hours of material.
 This is not a negligible expenditure of time SEO Certification.
 There is an opportunity cost here as that time you could spend building and evaluating a website.
 As I said above, this is probably a better use of your time if you already know the basics. know SEO.

 There are probably a few SEO Certifications that delve deep into one area SEO like keyword research or technical SEObut the ones I came across were pretty straightforward.
 It doesn’t matter if you’re new SEO, but there are faster ways to learn the basics, such as our beginner’s guide, too SEO or our short ‘SEO for entry-level video courses.